-According to law of conservation of energy:”Energy can neither be created nor is it destroyed.It can only be transformed from one form to another.A loss in one form of energy is accompanied by an equal increase in the other forms of energy.The total energy remains constant.”
+According to the law of conservation of mechanical energy:”Energy can neither be created nor is it destroyed.It can only be transformed from one form to another.A loss in one form of energy is accompanied by an equal increase in the other forms of energy.The total energy remains constant.”

 According to Einstein’s mass energy relation:

 Conservation of Energy formula

 Total energy = kinetic energy + potential energy